benfdking/textdistance/README.md

 [![](https://godoc.org/github.com/benfdking/textdistance?status.svg)](http://godoc.org/github.com/benfdking/textdistance)
 [![Go Report Card](https://goreportcard.com/badge/github.com/benfdking/textdistance)](https://goreportcard.com/report/github.com/benfdking/textdistance)

-`textdistance` is a string comparison library written in Go
+`textdistance` is a string comparison library written in Go.
+It is heavily `inspired` by the identically named Python library.
+There is a slight difference though that this library aims to be written in a `safe` way such that it does not panic.

 ## Usage